MaxLackmann/coderr-backend/README.md

 ### Offers

-GET /offers/ - Liste aller Angebote mit Filtermöglichkeiten
-POST /offers/ - Erstellen eines neuen Angebots
+GET /offers/ - List of all offers with filtering options POST /offers/ - Create a new offer
-GET /offers/{id}/ - Details eines spezifischen Angebots
+GET /offers/{id}/ - Details of a specific offer
-PATCH /offers/{id}/ - Angebot aktualisieren
+PATCH /offers/{id}/ - Update an offer
-DELETE /offers/{id}/ - Angebot löschen
+DELETE /offers/{id}/ - Delete an offer

 ### Orders

-GET /orders/ - Liste der Bestellungen des Users
+GET /orders/ - List of the user's orders
-POST /orders/ - Neue Bestellung erstellen
+POST /orders/ - Create a new order
-PATCH /orders/{id}/ - Status der Bestellung ändern (nur Business-User)
-DELETE /orders/{id}/ - Bestellung löschen (nur Admins)
+PATCH /orders/{id}/ - Change the status of an order (business users only) DELETE /orders/{id}/ - Delete an order (admins only)

 ### User Profiles & Authentication

-POST /login/ - Nutzer-Login
+POST /login/ - User login
-POST /registration/ - Nutzer-Registrierung
+POST /registration/ - User registration
-GET /profile/{id}/ - Nutzerprofil abrufen
+GET /profile/{id}/ - Retrieve user profile
-PATCH /profile/{id}/ - Profil aktualisieren
+PATCH /profile/{id}/ - Update profile

 ### Reviews

-GET /reviews/ - Liste aller Bewertungen
+GET /reviews/ - List of all reviews
-POST /reviews/ - Bewertung erstellen
+POST /reviews/ - Create a review
-PATCH /reviews/{id}/ - Bewertung bearbeiten
+PATCH /reviews/{id}/ - Edit a review
-DELETE /reviews/{id}/ - Bewertung löschen
+DELETE /reviews/{id}/ - Delete a review

 ## Authentication